joannemas/SplashRound/README.md

 -  API to verify the word
 -  Timer bar to indicate the time remaining
 -  Up to 4 players
+-  Auto creation of avatar
+-  Lives as water drop 💧

 ## Demo